Yes, all small businesses are different.

 2. Leverage your unique selling point (USP)

-Your unique selling point is the thing that makes your customers tick and the reason that they choose your business over other competing businesses.
+Your unique selling point is the thing that makes your customers tick and the reason that they choose your business over other businesses and your direct competitors.

-To identify the USP for your customers, you need to think about the product or service that your business offers.
+To identify the USP for your customers, you need to think about the product or service that your business offers and the pain points it solves for potential clients.

 USPs can be split into three categories: